deckhouse/virtualization/images/virt-artifact/patches/README.md

 By default, the virtual-operator adds a nodePlacement with the RequireControlPlanePreferNonWorker.
 But we set up the placement ourselves, so we replace the policy with AnyNode.

+#### `029-use-OFVM_CODE-for-linux.patch`

+Kubevirt uses OVFM_CODE.secboot.fd in 2 combinations: OVFM_CODE.secboot.fd + OVFM_VARS.secboot.fd when secboot is enabled and OVFM_CODE.secboot.fd + OVFM_VARS.fd when secboot is disabled.
+It works fine with original CentOS based virt-launcher in both secboot modes.
+We use ALTLinux based virt-launcher, and it fails to start Linux VM with more than 12 CPUs in secboot disabled mode.

+Kubevirt uses flags to detect firmware combinations in converter.
+EFIConfiguration, so we can't set needed files directly.
+But there is combination for SEV: OVFM_CODE.cc.fd + OVMF_VARS.fd that works for Linux, because OVFM_CODE.cc.fd is actually a symlink to OVFM_CODE.fd.
+So, we set true for the second flag to force OVFM_CODE.cc.fd + OVMF_VARS.fd for non-Windows virtual machines._